 My sound interface was plugged into the sub and the speakers were connected to the sub’s output, just like the manual said.
 I tried to level things out using the sub’s crossover and volume knobs.
 This turned out to be very hard and frustrating.
 I couldn’t find a balanced “flat” setting.

-Then I figured out a much better way.
+Luckily, I figured it out.
 I plugged the speakers into the sub’s other input!
 Both the inputs are just soldered together so the T7Vs effectively get untouched source input.
-I can easily tune the sub without affecting what goes into the speakers.
+Now I can easily tune the sub without affecting what goes into the speakers.
 Win!

 Overall I’m really happy with this new setup.
 Great sound for a great price.

 The Repro iOS app and website will go offline next week.

 It’s been an interesting project.
 I built it from scratch and learned a lot making it.
 Wrote an iOS app, handled user feedback and went through several updates, later I also built and maintained a server backend API and an accompanying public website.
 Overall, I still like the idea but the thing is that I like some other ideas even more and need more space to pursue those.